Tanami Road upgrade

 A key cause of these problems is the poor quality of the road.
 Over two-thirds of Tanami Road is unsealed with substantial sections being unformed.
 This surface has led to the development of signiﬁcant ruts and corrugations from heavy vehicles.

-This initiative aligns with the findings from the 2019 Australian Infrastructure Audit, as well as with other government priorities, such as Closing the Gap policies.
-Further, the initiative was identified as an infrastructure gap in the 2015 Northern Australia Audit.
+This proposal aligns with the ﬁndings from the 2019 Australian Infrastructure Audit, as well as with other government priorities, such as Closing the Gap policies.
+Further, the proposal was identiﬁed as an infrastructure gap in the 2015 Northern Australia Audit.

-Upgrade and improve flood immunity and resilience for the Tanami Road between the Stuart Highway north of Alice Springs, and the Great Northern Highway at Halls Creek.
+The proposal is to upgrade and improve ﬂood immunity and resilience for the Tanami Road between the Stuart Highway north of Alice Springs, and the Great Northern Highway at Halls Creek.
+Potential upgrades to Tanami Road could include:

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).